 TIP: The idea here is to treat a city-state (a nation or state, as described in Nicomachean Ethics) as an entity and compare it to a person.
 A person has virtues and vices, and so does a state.
 Here it is described how the vices of a state lead to tyranny (and generally how oligarchy turns into democracy which turns into tyranny; thus, both oligarchy and democracy have potentially to turn into tyranny under the following conditions).

-"How Democracy Leads to Tyranny From Plato’s Republic" is tagged with: Economic Inequality, Ethics, Left–right Politics, Liberalism, Liberty, Morality, Plato.
+"How Democracy Leads to Tyranny From Plato’s Republic" is tagged with: Economic Inequality, Ethics, Left–right Politics, Liberalism and Conservatism, Liberty, Morality, Plato.
 Aristotle. and Other Greek Philosophers, Types of Governments